 won’t sag or soften with time and, unlike some foam mattresses, this one doesn’t restrict your movement at all.
 That's why it's one of the best mattresses we've tested.

-It’s may be the most expensive mattress on this list, but it’s also the best we’ve seen in years.
+It’s may be the most expensive mattress on this list, but it’s also one of the best we’ve seen in years.
 This pocket sprung mattress contains several layers of foam, which may not be to everyone’s liking, but you’re in luck if you like the feel of it in the shop.
 You can sleep well in the knowledge that this mattress will support your spine for years to come without ever sagging or softening.
 It’s also a good bet for both restless and light sleepers because, while it’s very easy to turn on, it also does a great job at absorbing bounces.

 For our money, this is one of the best mattresses around at the moment.
 It’s just as long-lasting as the mattress above and, although that one is slightly more suitable for light or restless sleepers, this one offers slightly superior support for your spine and will continue to do so for years to come.